Vote in the election

 - not be disqualified from voting under the Local Government Act, any other legislation, or by law.

 All electors must register before casting a ballot.
-You can register in one of two ways:
+You can register in one of several ways:

-- register in advance on the provincial voters list, or
+- register by August 18 on the provincial voters list, or

-- register at the polling station when you arrive to vote.
+- register at the voting location when you arrive to vote.

 Acceptable pieces of ID include: